hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In one example from 1650, the head of a temple of the goddess Benzaiten in Enoshima complained that local fisherman were selling the diety's amulets and leading travelers to their own establishments, instead of telling them how to reach the temple lodgings.
 This results in a loss of income for the temple, thus they petitioned the shrine and temple magistrate in Edo to put a stop to those legitimate inns.
 The response from the magistrate was a compromise, allowing the private non-temple affiliated inns to be run when there was an overflow of travelers which the temple could not accommodate.
 As for the amulet distribution, it could continue as long as "those who benefited from it also provide services to the temple" (Nenzi 2004, 306).
 Despite this ruling, the fishermen and other local entrepreneurs continued to target pilgrims, and over the decades tensions between them and the temple grew.
 However by the nineteenth century the number of pilgrims grew to the point that the temple infrastructure could not handle their accommodation, and here Nenzi observes the temple's efforts of commercialism as they offered various accommodations packages and special amenities, and provided elaborate meals and entertainment to guests.

 Nenzi also observes a similar trend of competition for the profits from pilgrims in the region around Ōyama.
 In the latter part of the eighteenth-century quarrels arose over packhorse fares and lodgings of pilgrims (ibid 308).
-By 1840 local inn and village leaders
+By 1840 local inn and village leaders made an agreement to resolve the ten

 This example of the Enoshima temple reveals the increase of consumerism of pilgrimage